 If there is one marketing approach that has been proven effective time and again, that would be email marketing.
-Email marketing provides a convenient and cost-effective means to build and maintain relationships with your past and new customers.
-Combining this with high-quality content and email frequency best practices 2022, email can be your most impactful marketing channel.
+Email marketing provides a cost-effective means to build and maintain relationships with your past and new customers.
+With high-quality content and email frequency best practices 2022, email can be your most impactful marketing channel.

 However, email marketing isn’t a strategy that you can overuse without consequences.
 There is a fine line between what is helpful and what is annoying.
-That’s why when getting started with email marketing for beginners, it is important to consider industry standards and practices in defining the ideal email frequency for your business.
+That’s why you need to consider industry standards and practices in defining the ideal email frequency for your business.

 The Impact of Email Frequency on Your Campaign Metrics

-How often you send marketing emails to your email subscribers will affect your marketing campaign in a lot of ways.
+How often you send marketing emails to your email subscribers will affect your marketing campaign.
 This is best represented by marketing metrics that show a quantifiable representation of your campaign performance.
 Some of these metrics include:

-Your email open rate is the percentage of those who opened a specified email out of the total number of your email subscribers.
+Your email open rate is the percentage of those who opened a specified email out of your email subscribers.
 It is one of the numbers that email marketers look into to gauge how successful their email marketing strategy is.
 Indeed, it is the first thing that gets affected by your email frequency.

-In digital marketing, click-through rate or CTR is a metric used to measure the number of clicks an ad receives per number of impressions or ad views.
+In digital marketing, marketers use click-through rate or CTR to measure ad views.
 In email marketing, this is the number of email subscribers who have clicked on at least one link in your emails.
-To calculate this metric, you must divide the number of people who have clicked your email campaign by the total number of emails you have sent.
+To calculate, divide the number of people who have clicked your campaign by the number of emails you have sent.

-The unsubscribe rate of your email marketing campaign refers to the number of unsubscribes divided by the total number of marketing emails you have sent.
-In other words, this is the percentage of subscribers who opted out of your mailing list after receiving a marketing email.
+The unsubscribe rate refers to the number of unsubscribes divided by the total number of marketing emails you have sent.
+This is the percentage of subscribers who opted out of your mailing list after receiving a marketing email.

-Your campaign’s conversion rate is the percentage of users who have taken the desired action after an impression or ad view.
+The conversion rate is the percentage of users who have taken the desired action after an impression.
 Desired actions include making a purchase and availing of a service.
 In email marketing, this refers to the percentage of subscribers who completed the goal of your email campaign.

 How Your Email Frequency Impacts Your Return on Investment (ROI)

-The goal of every email marketer is to identify the optimal number of marketing emails that will give their email campaign the maximum return on investment or ROI.
+Every email marketer wants to identify the optimal number of marketing emails that will give them the maximum ROI.
 This is a performance metric used to compare the efficiency of different email marketing frequencies.
-Your email frequency can be an advantage or a disadvantage to your business, so careful consideration is a must.
+Your email frequency can be an advantage or a disadvantage to your business.
+So, careful consideration is a must.

 Effects of Over-Mailing

-For email marketers, there is a fine line between what is acceptable and what is too much when it comes to the right email marketing frequency.
+For email marketers, there is a fine line between what is acceptable and what is too much email marketing frequency.
 After all, there are no hard and fast rules that can guide you on this matter.
 The point is that you shouldn’t make your subscribers feel overwhelmed and bombarded with marketing emails.

 Poor Customer Engagement

 Customer engagement refers to the ongoing cultivation of a relationship between a company and its customer base.
 Email marketing is one of the best ways to foster customer engagement—only if done right.
-Bombarding your subscribers with marketing emails will accomplish the opposite of your campaign goals, as annoyed email subscribers often respond by ignoring your emails altogether.
+Bombarding your subscribers with marketing emails will accomplish the opposite of your campaign goals.
+This is because annoyed email subscribers often respond by ignoring your emails altogether.

 Reduced Email Deliverability

-Over-mailing often results in an increased number of user complaints and unsubscriptions that will take a toll on your email sender’s reputation.
+Over-mailing often results in an increased number of user complaints and unsubscriptions.
+Consequently, these will take a toll on your email sender’s reputation.
 A low sender score may cause mailbox providers to divert your emails to the spam folders of your subscribers.
 This will affect not only those who are disengaged but everyone on your mailing list.

 Increased Unsubscribe Rate

-As all email marketers would know, not all in your mailing list will engage with your marketing emails at any given point.
+As all email marketers know, not all in your mailing list will engage with your marketing emails at any point.
 And that’s completely acceptable.
-However, when your subscribers are opting out from receiving your marketing pushes one by one, that’s a cause of alarm.
+However, when your subscribers opt-out from receiving your marketing pushes one by one, that’s a cause for alarm.
 This is one of the things that over-mailing can do for you.

 More Subscriber Complaints